-The Anti-Cruelty Society believes that all animals should be treated humanely and with compassion.
-We support the five freedoms for any animal kept by humans:
+The Anti-Cruelty Society is committed to building a community of caring by helping pets and educating people.
+We believe that all animals should be treated humanely and with compassion and we support the five freedoms for any animal kept by humans:

-The Anti-Cruelty Society believes that companion animals provide people with joy, recognized health benefits, and unconditional love.
+The Anti-Cruelty Society believes that companion animals provide people with joy, and unconditional love but also offer recognized health benefits.
 Ownership carries the responsibility of meeting the physical and social needs of the animal including food, shelter, safety, veterinary care, and companionship.
 We strongly encourage the identification of all pets through collars with tags and recommend permanent identification methods (e.g. microchips).
 The owner should be familiar with and follow the existing laws relating to animals such as licensing, leash regulation, rabies vaccination, and waste disposal.
 When outdoors in public, all animals should be under proper restraint or control.

 Service animals are animals trained to assist people with disabilities in the activities of normal living.
-The Americans with Disabilities Act (ADA) defines service animals as “… any… dog (or miniature horse) individually trained to do work or perform tasks for the benefit of an individual with a disability. . .
-The crime deterrent effects of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.”
-If a dog meets this definition, it is considered a service animal regardless of whether it has been “certified” by a local government or an animal training program.
+The Americans with Disabilities Act (ADA) defines service animals as “… any… dog (or miniature horse) individually trained to do work or perform tasks for the benefit of an individual with a disability” If a dog meets this definition, it is considered a service animal regardless of whether it has been “certified” by a local government or an animal training program.
 Although The Anti-Cruelty Society recognizes that pets offer emotional support and comfort, the Society does not condone owners claiming their pet is a service animal outside of this definition.

 The Anti-Cruelty Society believes sterilization is the most effective way of overcoming the companion animal overpopulation crisis.
-Mandatory spay/neuter procedures prior to adoption are supported within the Society and in cooperation with the State of Illinois, other humane societies, and veterinarians.
-We support early-age (prepubertal) sterilizations for shelter animals.
+The Society provides mandatory spay/neuter procedures prior to adoption which is in cooperation with the State of Illinois, other humane societies, and veterinarians.
+We also support early-age (prepubertal) sterilizations for shelter animals.

 The Anti-Cruelty Society remains an open-admissions shelter and we accept all animals that we are legally permitted to hold.
-We are committed to eliminating the euthanasia of pets that are adoptable and we recognize that not all animals are adoptable due to health status or dangerous behavior.
+We are committed to eliminating the euthanasia of pets that are adoptable and we recognize that not all animals are rehabilitatable or adoptable due to health status or serious behavior issues.
 In some cases, euthanasia may be the most humane decision to prevent further animal suffering.
-The Anti-Cruelty Society strongly supports and only uses the most humane methods of euthanasia available for the intended species.
+The Anti-Cruelty Society strongly supports and only uses the most humane methods of euthanasia available.

 The Anti-Cruelty Society believes the use of animals for research should be permitted only when there are no known feasible alternatives.
 Research should be limited to the smallest number of animals of the most suitable species, and the animals should be maintained in sanitary conditions and cared for in a humane manner in accordance with the Animal Welfare Act, the Health Research Extension Act, and the Guide for the Care and Use of Laboratory Animals.

 The Anti-Cruelty Society supports legislation designed to protect the public from all dangerous dogs, regardless of breed.
-Breed specific legislation fails to address the problem of attacks by dogs other than the proscribed breed or breeds and the problem of irresponsible owners of those breeds.
+At present, however, breed specific legislation fails to address the problem of attacks by dogs other than the proscribed breed or breeds and the problem of irresponsible owners of those breeds.

 The Anti-Cruelty Society believes wild and exotic animals make unsuitable pets and most people are not equipped to properly maintain such animals in a home environment.
 These animals should be placed with a licensed rehabilitation facility or wildlife sanctuary for care or eventual reintroduction.